erlandrivero/MindForUPublic/DevPlanDocs/mermaid-system-architecture.md

 # System Architecture Diagram

-This diagram illustrates the high-level architecture of the FeNAgO platform, showing how the different components interact.
+This diagram illustrates the high-level architecture of the MindForU platform, showing how the different components interact.

 ```mermaid
 flowchart TD